cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 	redundant_copies	[]                  	7         	7
 	         species	sp002683825         	1         	7
 -------------------------------------------------------------------------------------------</code></pre>

-Great!
-Let's output these sequences to a separate folder - in this case, I will name it `HighQuality` - and focus our annotation pipeline on this subset.

-**BioMetaDB** has a very simple command-line interface for saving FASTA records and summary tab-delimited data files.
-We can store FASTA records to a folder using the `-w <folder-name>` flag.
-Combined with a query statement, we can very easily retrieve genomes that match our specific needs:

-`dbdm -c MSResults/ SUMMARIZE -t evaluation -q hqnr -w HighQuality`

-<pre><code>test-run/
-├── genomes/
-├── HighQuality/
-├── eval.log
-├── out/
-├── MSResults/
-└── PhyloSanity.ini</code></pre>

-Another option for filtering the genomes that have been evaluated is by using the GTDB.
-In this example, we want all genomes that were assigned to genus ‘Gimesia’.

-`dbdm -c MSResults/ SUMMARIZE -t evaluation -q "genus == 'Gimesia'" -w Gimesia_genomes`

-After running this command, the default directory structure resembles the following:

-<pre><code>test-run/
-├── genomes/
-├── Gimesia_genomes/
-├── HighQuality/
-├── eval.log
-├── out/
-├── MSResults/
-└── PhyloSanity.ini</code></pre>

 In the [next blog](https://cjneely10.github.io/posts/2019/10/MetaSanity-Demo-Running-FuncSanity/), we will use **FuncSanity** to annotate this dataset!